BillytheOrc/ProjectTempest-ISSUETRACKER/README.md

 > \<StillYetAnotherPerson\>: Do not join japanlady server ever

 > \<MemeGunMasta\>: V O T E S W E R E CL E A R

+> \<RedditFunkyGrinder\>: I've compiled CMangos TBC before with ease so dont act tough lullll, oh and at the end of the day, you dont know cpp, so even if u have a core u cant fix shit innit lool.
+But u do u sugarbaby